-Visit the tombs, you’ll have chance to know more about the kings, the history and admire the architecture that reflect the king’s personality and belief.
+Visit the tombs, you’ll have a chance to know more about the kings, and their history and admire the architecture that reflects the king’s personality and beliefs.

-After climbing 127 stone steps, visitors will come to the king’s temple where a statue of King Khai Dinh siting on a throne considered as a masterpiece of royal architecture, lavishly adorned with colorful pieces of inlaid glass and porcelain.
+After climbing 127 stone steps, visitors will come to the king’s temple where a statue of King Khai Dinh sitting on a throne is considered a masterpiece of royal architecture, lavishly adorned with colorful pieces of inlaid glass and porcelain.

-Unlike Tomb of Khai Dinh, Tomb of Minh Mang took only 3 years to complete yet having a total different style compared to Khai Dinh’s tomb.
-The temple is rather simple with Chinese typical architecture, blending so harmoniously with the nature layout composed of lakes, canals and gardens.
+Unlike the Tomb of Khai Dinh, the Tomb of Minh Mang took only 3 years to complete yet has a totally different style compared to Khai Dinh’s tomb.
+The temple is rather simple with Chinese typical architecture, blending so harmoniously with the natural layout composed of lakes, canals, and gardens.